bitcoindevkit/bdk-cli/CONTRIBUTING.md

 without exception contributes patch proposals using "pull requests".
 This facilitates social contribution, easy testing and peer review.

-To contribute a patch, the worflow is a as follows:
+To contribute a patch, the workflow is as follows:

   1. Fork Repository
   2. Create topic branch